mvolkmann/blog/src/smalltalk/41-morphic.md

 - `fillRectangle:color:`
 - `circleCenter:radius:`
 - `drawString:from:to:atBaseline:font:color:`
+- TODO: Add more!

+Lines have rounded endpoints by default.
+TODO: Is there a way to change this?

 Subclasses of `BoxMorph` should implement the `defaultExtent` method to return the desired size.
 For example: